Kilmarnock and Troon Railway

-The Kilmarnock and Troon Railway was an early railway line in Ayrshire, Scotland.
+The Kilmarnock and Troon Railway (K&TR) was an early railway line in Ayrshire, Scotland.
 It was constructed to bring coal from pits around Kilmarnock to coastal shipping at Troon Harbour, and passengers were carried.

-It opened in 1812, and was the first railway in Scotland to obtain an authorising Act of Parliament; it would soon also become the first railway in Scotland to use a steam locomotive; the first to carry passengers; and the River Irvine bridge, Laigh Milton Viaduct, is the earliest railway viaduct in Scotland.
+It opened in 1812, and was the first railway in Scotland to obtain an authorising act of Parliament; it would soon also become the first railway in Scotland to use a steam locomotive; the first to carry passengers; and the River Irvine bridge, Laigh Milton Viaduct, is the earliest railway viaduct in Scotland.
 It was a plateway, using L-shaped iron plates as rails, to carry wagons with flangeless wheels.

 In 1841, when more modern railways had developed throughout the West of Scotland, the line was converted from a plateway to a railway and realigned in places.
 The line became part of the Glasgow and South Western Railway system.
 Much of the original route is part of the present-day Kilmarnock to Barassie railway line, although the extremities of the original line have been lost.